YangLab/CFBI/README.md

 | # of mutant T           | Number of reads for mutant T	               |
 | % of mutant T           | Ratio of reads for mutant T	                 |

-See details in [EMX1_indel_frequencies.txt(https://github.com/xueweireally/CRISPRtarget/blob/master/example_output/EMX1_indel_frequencies.txt), the example output file for indel frequencies].
+See details in [EMX1_indel_frequencies.txt](https://github.com/xueweireally/CRISPRtarget/blob/master/example_output/EMX1_indel_frequencies.txt), the example output file for indel frequencies.

 | Field       	          | Description                                  |
 | :---------------------: | :------------------------------------------: |